-Have you ever felt like you needed a “pep talk” from a friend in order to get through a tough day?
-Motivational interviewing therapy is the ultimate pep talk, but the best part is that you don’t just listen to the therapist in an individual therapy program — you end up motivating yourself!
+Have you ever felt like in order to get through the day you needed a “pep talk” from a friend?
+We all sometimes need a little extra push to get through the day.
+And we very rarely think of this kind of help as therapy, although it is undoubtedly therapeutic.
+One of the ways to think about motivational interviewing therapy is as the ultimate pep talk.
+But the best part is that you don’t just listen to the therapist in an individual therapy program — you end up motivating yourself.

-Motivational interviewing helps individuals tap into their own motivations, strengthen their commitment to change and set achievable goals.
-This therapeutic technique helps to break the cycle of starting, quitting and restarting an attempt to make positive changes.
+Motivational interviewing therapy helps individuals tap into their motivations, strengthen their commitment to change, and set achievable goals.
+Thus, this therapeutic technique helps to break the cycle of starting, quitting, and restarting an attempt to make positive changes.